Numbering Resource Utilization/Forecast Report: Latest forecasts

-All other NPAs were projected to exhaust in 2010 or later.
+All other NPAs were projected to exhaust in 2030 or later.

-The forecast exhaust for the full NANP at the time of the report was beyond the year 2037.
-However, a sensitivity analysis — which utilizes a higher gross demand for numbering resources of 7,400 Central Office (CO) codes per year, opposed to the actual estimate of 6,500 — performed as part of the report reflected an exhaust in the year 2038.
+The forecast exhaust for the full NANP at the time of the report was beyond the year 2045.
+However, a sensitivity analysis — which utilizes a higher gross demand for numbering resources of 7,050 Central Office (CO) codes per year, as opposed to the actual estimate of 6,000 — performed as part of the report reflected an exhaust in the year 2047.